 How much does a PaaS cost?

 This is a rather difficult question to answer with a straightforward response since the price of PaaS offerings depends on several variables.
 To mention a few:

 - pitfalls—bandwidth, backups, regions

 Many PaaS services, both hosted and self-hosted, offer unlimited and hourly access.
 However, the cost is one of the deciding factors.
 Typically, basic PaaS services cost from a few dollars to multiple thousands per month, depending on what you need.
 The idea behind the pricing model is to fit into your existing infrastructure at a low cost and scale the platform’s sizing and cost according to your real usage.

 PaaS can be extremely cost-effective in comparison to traditional data centers or cloud hosting providers when deployed correctly.
 In a way, PaaS acts like a host with a lot of extra goodies coming with the package!
 Because of its relatively low cost, it has been considered an alternative for hosting high-cost traditional applications as well as web applications.

-Whether I convinced you that PaaS is the right option for you or not, I do hope that you enjoyed this article!
+Whether I convinced you that Platform as a Service is the right option for you or not, I do hope that you enjoyed this article!
 PaaS is probably not the right model for every single scenario out there but it sure brings a lot of benefits.

-From its unique emphasis on SDLC and developer experience to its affordability, PaaS has a lot to offer as a cloud computing model.
+From its unique emphasis on SDLC and developer experience to its affordability, PaaS has a lot to offer as a cloud service.

-And remember, no matter which model you decide to adopt, make sure to always audit vendors thoroughly and give priority to the needs of your development team—they are the heart and soul of your product!
+And remember, no matter which model you decide to adopt, make sure to always audit a provider thoroughly and, without losing sight of your goals, of course, give priority to the needs of your development team—they are the heart and soul of your product!